 |Creating active youth leaders through the process of growing, sharing, and selling food.

-However, teens and their families can still learn about growing their own food by participating in our community gardening program, attending a gardening class, and visiting a garden park and Possum Creek MetroPark, where demonstration gardens are being constructed and will be planted this summer.
+Teens and their families can learn about growing their own food by participating in our community gardening program, attending a gardening class, and visiting a garden park and Possum Creek MetroPark, where demonstration gardens are being constructed and will be planted this summer.
 Dedicated City Beets volunteers are invited to stop by the farm at Possum Creek to talk with staff about the new gardens, help build beds and find out what other volunteer opportunities are available this summer.

 In this summer program, youth ages 12-15 years old: